fernandaSampaio/fernandaSampaio/README.md

 Hi, welcome! 👋

-I work as a Data Analyst, specializing in fraud prevention, and here you’ll find several projects and studies related to this field.

-💡 I enjoy sharing knowledge and exchanging ideas.
+ I am a Data Analyst transitioning into Software Development 💡 I enjoy sharing knowledge and exchanging ideas.

 ☕ Always open to a virtual coffee or a good chat about tech and data!